Print Friendly, PDF & Email

 Tasha Stacey was born (1994) and raised in Grand Junction, Colorado.
 She obtained a principle scholarship to attend Colorado Mesa University for Culinary Arts, and became a certified personal trainer through the online course ISSA.
 She has an entrepreneurial heart and officially opened up her business this year, ServeFlow, LLC.

-Indoctrination in our K-12 Public Schools … and How to Fight It
+Indoctrination in our K-12 Public Schools

 In Solving America’s Greatest Conflict: The Public interest vs. Private Rights, I noted the 4-step process used to entrench an establishment, and presented how this occurred in the entrenchment of the anti-industrial ideology in public research institutions.
 Public education in the U.S. has similar problems with an entrenched establishment and its ideas, e.g., John Dewey and his Progressive Education philosophy, and, increasingly, outright indoctrination of hard-left socialist doctrine not just at the college level, but in K-12 grades as well.